 In this program, you will learn how to plan, coordinate, and manage construction projects from inception to completion.
 You will acquire knowledge of building materials, drawings and specifications, and the construction process.
 You will have the opportunity to prepare estimates of the cost of materials, labour, site overhead, and start-up costs for residential construction projects.
 You will also visit construction sites and take courses such as construction law and contract documents, drafting fundamentals, and construction surveying.

-You will acquire an understanding of the general construction industry and get on the job training to put that theory into action, so when you graduate, you’ll be ready to start your career in an administrative or middle management level.
+You will acquire an understanding of the construction industry and complete on the job training to put that understanding into action so that when you graduate, you will be ready to start your career at an administrative or middle management level.

-Graduates with two years of appropriate work experience can apply for registration with the Association of Certified Engineering Technicians and Technologists of Prince Edward Island; a move that could lead to your Gold Seal Certification as a construction superintendent, estimator, and project manager.
+Graduates with two years of appropriate work experience can apply for registration with the Association of Certified Engineering Technicians and Technologists of Prince Edward Island, which can lead to a Gold Seal Certification as a construction superintendent, estimator, and project manager.